NCSickels/chadv1.0/README.md

 </details>

 > [!NOTE]\
-> The NAT adapter is optional and can be used to download packages and updates for the Kali VM.
-The internal network adapter is required and is used for communication between the Kali and Metasploitable2 VMs.
+> The NAT second adapter is optional and can be used to download packages and updates for the Kali VM.
+The internal network adapter is required as it is used for communication between the Kali and Metasploitable2 VMs.

 ##### Metasploitable2 Virtual Machine